MarceloLopezS/fruit-slice-game/README.md

 - `handleStop`: This function handles clicks on the stop button.
 If a game is currently being played, it stops it and displays a game over message.
 - `handleFruitSlice`: This function handles when a player slices a fruit.
 It stops all intervals and timeouts, increases the player’s score by one, plays a slice sound, adds a sliced class to fruitImg element, removes pointerleave event listener from fruitImg element and generates a new fruit after 1 second delay.

-This code is a mainly a use example of CSS for responsiveness across devices and JavaScript for interactivity by implementing DOM manipulation, Event Listeners, Intervals and Timeouts.
+This code is mainly a use example of CSS for responsiveness across devices and JavaScript for interactivity by implementing DOM manipulation, Event Listeners, Intervals and Timeouts using the latest ECMAScript features such as template strings, arrow functions, etc.